billw2/rpi-clone/README.md

 rpi-clone is a shell script that is for cloning a running Raspberry Pi booted source disk (SD card or USB disk) to a destination disk which will be bootable.
-Destination disks are SD cards in a USB card reader, USB flash disks, or USB hard drives.
+Destination disks are SD cards in the SD card slot or a USB card reader, USB flash disks, or USB hard drives.

 rpi-clone may work in SD card booted devices other than a Raspberry Pi because when initializing a disk, rpi-clone images a